seanmcquaid/Whac-A-Mole/README.md

 # Whac-A-Mole

-I will be recreating the classic arcade game from my childhood, Whac-A-Mole!
+This is meant to be a basic arcade experience recreation of the classic game from my childhood, Whac-A-Mole!

 ## Architecture